000xzhou/Tip-calculator-app/README.md

 I made it the same as the challenge.
 I did change where the logo going to be.
 I move it to the left because i wanna add in a color picker at the right.
 There is still things I need to do in this project.
-- Add local storage to save the color pick choice
-- Animation to hover
+- Animation to hover (so it can look cool?)
 - Some other details

 ### Built with